 Baba Ganoush (also spelled baba ghanoush) is a Middle Eastern appetizer made with puréed roasted eggplant, tahini, olive oil, lemon juice, and spices.
-It’s similar to hummus, but with roasted eggplant instead of chickpeas.
-Baba Ganoush is typically served along with mezze, a variety of small dishes and appetizers that include other dips and spreads such as hummus and yogurt.
+It’s very similar to hummus, only it is made with eggplant instead of chickpeas.
+It has a light, earthy, roasted flavor that makes it a delicious dip served with pita bread or chopped vegetables and makes a great shareable appetizer!

 Below, we’ll tell you more about baba ganoush and share an easy recipe for it too.
 If you’re ready to make it, just hit the jump-to-recipe button or scroll to the bottom of the post.
 And I think you’ll love how easy it is to make!